zhztheplayer/velox/velox/docs/functions/spark/math.rst

         SELECT 2L / 2L; -- 1.0
         SELECT 3 / 0; -- NULL

+.. spark:function:: divide(x, y) -> decimal

+    Returns the results of dividing x by y.
+The types of x and y must be decimal.
+    Performs floating point division.
+    Overflow results return null.
+Corresponds to Spark's operator ``/``.

 .. spark:function:: exp(x) -> double

     Returns Euler's number raised to the power of ``x``.